 tl;dr I make games!
-I'm programming mostly, and designing.
+I'm programming mostly, lately starting to specialize in graphics programming, and I design.
 I work for hire.

 Me I'm Chris, and I'm a game developer based in Vienna, Austria.
-I've been working in the games industry part-time as a freelancer for about three years.
-I have a Master's degree from the Vienna University of Technology in the field of Media Informatics, a program focusing on human-computer interaction, interaction design, and game design.
+I've been working in the games industry as a freelancer for about three years, starting out part-time during my studies, going full-time in 2017.
+I graduated in Media Informatics, a Master's program at the Vienna University of Technology.
+The program's focus lies on human-computer interaction, interaction design, and game design.

 Experience I work predominantly in Unity.
-During my project-based work in the industry, I mostly contributed to experimental, art-related, and social-impact games.
-In most of the projects, I was the only programmer and also worked on game design.
+During my project-based work in the industry, I contributed to experimental, art-related, and social-impact games, often using novel technology, as well as commercial IPs.
+I often contributed to game design, and in all of the projects I was either the only or the leading programmer.
 Therefore I have experience in working in full development cycles, from pre-production to post-release, and I am used to make decisions and take responsibility.

-Interest I'm generally excited about games in the realm of art and society, viewing them as a medium that is a cultural asset instead of a pure container for entertainment.
+Interest I love working on challenging projects, both from a design and technology standpoint.
+I'm also generally excited about games in the realm of art and society, viewing them as a medium that is a cultural asset instead of a pure container for entertainment.
 I want to make games that use the unique attributes of the medium in new and innovative ways.
-But I do not want to make games that are not interesting or "fun" to play.
-I still enjoy the purely entertaining side of games, and I do not want to restrict myself to specific genres.

-Hire I am now working on games full-time, and I am available for hire.
-If you are interested in hiring me for any kind of project related to games or augmented reality, don't hesitate to contact me.
+Hire I am available for hire.
+If you are interested in hiring me for any kind of project related to games or augmented reality applications, don't hesitate to contact me.

 Set in the foggy ruins of an obliterated airport in Ukraine's disputed Eastern regions, The Fallen portrays a merciless skirmish that knows no heroes.
 The game is applying a unique narrational mechanic, forcing the player to take part in the carnage in order to hear the stories of the dead soldiers.
 It’s a powerful anti-war essay that disguises itself with the conventions of the first person shooter genre, while telling the real biographies of fallen combatants from both sides of the war.
 The Fallen is a brechtian shooter.
 It uses the conventions of a (sniper) shooter, but differs from them drastically in a some of the core aspects.
 The player has at no point a clear understanding for which side s/he fights.
 Firing upon enemies and killing them allows the player to hear their story.
 A prototype of the game is currently available.
 It was nominated for the A Maze awards 2017 in late April 2017.
 Development on the game will resume later in 2017.
 For the finished version, The Fallen is aiming at a compact experience, an essay that can be played from beginning till end in approximately an hour.